-19 Mar 2015 In view of Ferran's very interesting article Is wine a tasting note or a drawing? published earlier this week about 'drawing' rather than describing wine, we are republishing this account of a lecture I gave in Oxford in 2012.
-Incidentally, I will be returning to Oxford this coming Wednesday at 4 pm to host a wine tasting and talk as part of the Oxford Literary Festival.
-Details here in case you would like to join Sheila Dillon of BBC Radio's Food Programme and me at University College.
+19 March 2015 In view of Ferran's very interesting article Is wine a tasting note or a drawing? published earlier this week about 'drawing' rather than describing wine, we are republishing this account of a lecture I gave in Oxford in 2012.

 I feel as though I am here under false pretences.
 Admittedly I read Maths and Philosophy at Oxford (St Anne's 1968–71) in the first year of that faculty's existence when the total number of students was three, which meant I had Michael Dummett as a tutor and went to small seminars led by A J Ayer.
 My moral tutor was Gwyneth Matthews but it would have been the novelist Iris Murdoch if I'd got there one year earlier.